libreobjet/open-guide/definitions.md

 [Need to have here a better introduction to the book]

 How could we talk about something if we don't agree on the definitions behind the words we are using.
-We saw the urge to define a certain number of terms here so that, at least in the scope of this publication, we agree on what they represent.
+We saw the urge to define a certain number of terms here and in the glossary so that, at least in the scope of this publication, we agree on what they represent.

 As product designers coming from the free/libre and open source software movement, we also are very attached to some words that have been defined in other fields, such as the term "open source".